aspose-total/Aspose.Total-Products/total/en/net/conversion/pps-to-sxc/_index.md

 ---
-title: Convert PPS to SXC via C#
+title: Convert PPS to SXC via C# or online
-description: Convert PPS to SXC in C# without using Microsoft Excel or Powerpoint
+description: Convert PPS to SXC in C# without using Microsoft Excel or Powerpoint or online.
+Test free CSV to DOC online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /net/conversion/pps-to-sxc/
 family: total
 platformtag: net